9 Billion and Counting: Abolishing Hunger Speakers

 Dr. Ben Lockhart is a Professor in the Department of Plant Pathology and a world-renowned expert of plant viruses.
 Among other projects, Ben is currently working on etiology and epidemiology of Maize Lethal Necrosis, a disease causing significant food security concerns in Kenya and other east African nations.

-Bearing Witness to a Hunger Free World
+Witnessing a Hunger Free World

 Shantal Pai is an undergraduate studying Plant Science and Political Science.
 As CFANS Student Senator, Shantal is working on initiatives to end University of Minnesota student hunger.
 She conducts research on sustainable agriculture solutions under Dr. Jason Hill of the Department of Bioproducts and Biosystems Engineering.